 Hyperhidrosis doesn’t just affect the hands though.
 Most people who live with Hyperhidrosis also suffer from extreme sweating on the feet, face, underarms, back, breasts, groin, and thighs.
 So much sweat can make daily life embarrassing, so treating symptoms— even if not life-threatening— can create immense relief from anxiety, or even depression.

 In this article, we will be discussing Hyperhidrosis and comparing Lume vs Carpe vs Drysol, three well-known antiperspirants that specifically address the needs of patients with an excessive sweating disorder.
 If you are already familiar with Hyperhidrosis, click here to jump to the antiperspirant comparisons.

 What is Hyperhidrosis, and why does it cause excessive sweating?

-Hyperhidrosis is a condition that causes uncontrollable, excessive sweating all over the body, though it is most commonly localized in just the hand, foot, or underarm regions.
+Hyperhidrosis is a condition that causes uncontrollable, excessive sweating throughout the body, although it tends to be the most extreme in the hands, feet, or underarms.
 Unlike normal sweating, this sweat is not a result of your body’s thermoregulation, but rather from a genetic condition of hyperactive sweat glands.